 Total | 27,410 100.00

 If a mapping will only apply to one variable, it may be convenient to give the mapping the same name as the variable.
-This makes for a label values command that will look confusing to new Stata users, which is why we don’t do it here (e.g. label values marital_status marital_status), but makes it very easy to remember the name of the label mapping for each variable.
+This makes for a label values command that will look confusing to new Stata users, which is why I don’t do it here (e.g. label values marital_status marital_status), but makes it very easy to remember the name of the label mapping for each variable.

 You also need to remember the underlying values so you can use them in your code.
 In most cases this will come naturally as you work with the data.
 But if you don’t mind somewhat uglier output you can put the numbers directly in the labels (e.g. “1: Now married” or “Now married (1)”).